 and

 The equality of these two degrees gives the desired result.
 The proof of Theorem \ref{integral} is complete. \end{proof}

-\subsubsection{Deligne Pairing: patching metrics}
+\subsection{Deligne Pairing: patching metrics}

 Now we prove Theorem \ref{metric}.
 The major task is to prove part (1) of the theorem.
 Note that we have two cases: $f$ is flat, or $Y$ is normal.
-These corresponds to the two cases of Theorem \ref{integral}.
+These correspond to the two cases of Theorem \ref{integral}.

 For convenience, denote

 and